 The course of SARS-CoV-2 can vary a lot - it can be completely asymptomatic or in some cases even fatal.
 There are also individuals who don't get infected despite being in intense contact with patients suffering from SARS-CoV-2, and who are therefore considered resistant against the virus.
 There has been a lot of research looking into the causes of severe cases of SARS-CoV-2 infection, but there's a lot less information available about resistant people.
 To get more insight into viral resistance and understand the pathology of this virus, those individuals must also be investigated.
 To do this, T cell response to viral antigens was measured from whole blood supernatants, secretion of IFN α after stimulating the samples with TLR7/8 and cGAS-STING signalling pathway ligands was determined and the presence of autoantibodies against type I and type III interferons was examined.
 It was found that some of the non-infected patients had cross-reactive T cells and some were completely naive.
+There were no AABs against type I IFN α after stimulating the samples with patients was reactive T cells and some were completely naive.

-There were no AABs against type I IFNs among these naive people and some individuals had high induced IFN α levels.
+naive people and some individuals had high induced $IFN\alpha$ levels.
 The genetic causes behind this should be further investigated.